Schultztw/interview-project/terraform-getting-started.md

 ## Next Steps

 In this guide, you learned how to download and install Terraform, and how to manually initialize an AWS resource.
-The next guide will show you [how to run Terraform in automation](https://learn.hashicorp.com/terraform/development/running-terraform-in-automation).
+The next guide will show you [How to Run Terraform in Automation](https://learn.hashicorp.com/terraform/development/running-terraform-in-automation).